Cane toad: Defences

 The skin of the adult cane toad is toxic, as well as the enlarged parotoid glands behind the eyes, and other glands across its back.
 When the toad is threatened, its glands secrete a milky-white fluid known as bufotoxin.
 Components of bufotoxin are toxic to many animals; even human deaths have been recorded due to the consumption of cane toads.
 Dogs are especially prone to be poisoned by licking or biting toads.
 Pets showing excessive drooling, extremely red gums, head-shaking, crying, loss of coordination, and/or convulsions require immediate veterinary attention.

 Bufotenin, one of the chemicals excreted by the cane toad, is classified as a schedule 9 drug under Australian law, alongside heroin and LSD.
 The effects of bufotenin are thought to be similar to those of mild poisoning; the stimulation, which includes mild hallucinations, lasts less than an hour.
 As the cane toad excretes bufotenin in small amounts, and other toxins in relatively large quantities, toad licking could result in serious illness or death.

 In addition to releasing toxin, the cane toad is capable of inflating its lungs, puffing up, and lifting its body off the ground to appear taller and larger to a potential predator.

 Since 2011, experimenters in the Kimberley region of Western Australia have used poisonous sausages containing toad meat in an attempt to protect native animals from cane toads' deadly impact.
 The Western Australian Department of Environment and Conservation, along with the University of Sydney, developed these sausage-shaped baits as a tool in order to train native animals not to eat the toads.
 By blending bits of toad with a nausea-inducing chemical, the baits train the animals to stay away from the amphibians.

+Young cane toads that aren't lethal upon ingestion have also been used to teach native predators avoidance, namely yellow-spotted monitors.
+200,000 metamorphs, tadpoles, and eggs in total were released in areas ahead of inevitable invasion fronts.
+Following invasion by wild cane toads, yellow-spotted monitors in control areas bereft of the "teacher toads" were virtually wiped out, but experimental areas still contained substantial populations of yellow-spotted monitors.